jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 modules it has taken longer for modules to be supported there, but it is now on it's [way](https://nodejs.org/api/esm.html).

-If you have tp support older browsers or want to use ES6 modules in node today then you can do that too.
+If you have to support older browsers or want to use ES6 modules in node today then you can do that too.
 Tools like `webpack` with `babel` or `babel-node` will let you do just that.
 These tools replace some reference sand keywords and wrap your code in a function that convert the statements to `CommonJS` or `AMD` style modules.